-- Guidelines regarding which statuses would be appropriate for specific conditions - Rationale and context that justify the recommendations, potentially helping review boards without a CHD expert - Specific, objective criteria the RRBs can use in evaluating exception requests, potentially increasing standardization of decision-making
+- Guidelines regarding which statuses would be appropriate for specific conditions - Rationale and context that justify the recommendations, potentially helping RBs without an ACHD expert - Specific, objective criteria the RBs can use in evaluating exception requests, potentially increasing standardization of decision-making

-If utilized, the RRBs should be able to recognize more medically urgent ACHD candidates requesting exceptions and can grant access to the higher urgency statuses.
+If utilized, the RBs should be able to recognize more medically urgent ACHD candidates requesting exceptions and can grant access to the higher urgency statuses.
 Therefore, they may be transplanted more quickly.